consortium-horizon/vm/README.md

 * run within the virtual machine

-Your home folder is synced to `/home/vagrant/code` on the guest.
+Your home/www folder is synced to `/var/www` on the guest.

 ## Database
-* For mysql the default user is root: `mysql -u root`
+* For mysql the default user is root: `mysql -u root -p vanilla`

-## Tutorial

-To see a complete tutorial how to build this machine from scratch, visit [http://vesselinv.com/lemp-with-vagrant/](http://vesselinv.com/lemp-with-vagrant/)

 ## Virtual Machine Management